PaulSudarshan/digital-garden/docs/coursera/coursera-dl/3-Structuring-Machine-Learning-Projects/Readme.md

   ```
   - And in this case it will do good with the missing data, just the loss function will be different:
     `Loss = (1/m) * sum(sum(L(y_hat(i)_j, y(i)_j) for all j which y(i)_j != ?))`
+  - Whenever there's a question mark, you just omit that term from summation and just sum over only the values where there is a label.
 - Multi-task learning makes sense:
   1. Training on a set of tasks that could benefit from having shared lower-level features.
   2. Usually, amount of data you have for each task is quite similar.